texastribune/scuole-data/README.md

 7) Be sure to remove any notes found at the top and bottom of all `.xlsx` files.

-8) Make sure all counts are integers and all percents are floats (which requires changing them in excel 😬)
+8) Make sure all counts are integers and all percents are floats (which requires changing them in Excel 😬).

-9) During the
+9) When updating the latest cohorts data, I noticed that they're adding asterisk (*) and N/As into the datasets.
+We don't want that!
+We want them to be empty.
+I created a Jupyter notebook called [`clean_cohorts_data.ipynb`](clean_cohorts_data.ipynb) to help with any cleanup of that.